Query Rewriting via LLMs: Introduction

 \subsection{Prior Work}

-A variety of innovative \emph{Rule-based} (e.g.~Learned Rewrite~\cite{Learned_Rewrite}) and \emph{Model-based} (e.g.~Gen-Rewrite~\cite{Genrewrite}) approaches have been proposed in the literature for SQL query transformations.
-However, as explained later in the related work section (Section~\ref{sec:Related-Work}), the benefits of these state-of-the-art (SOTA) techniques are curtailed by: (a) restrictions in rewrite scope, (b) susceptibility to semantic and syntactic errors, and (c) transformations via the plan space rather than directly in query space.
+A range of innovative \emph{Rule-based} (e.g.~Learned Rewrite~\cite{Learned_Rewrite}) and \emph{Model-based} (e.g.~Gen-Rewrite~\cite{Genrewrite}) approaches have been proposed for S2S transformations.
+These state-of-the-art (SOTA) techniques have foregrounded the potential benefits of query rewriting.
+However, as explained later in Section~\ref{sec:Related-Work}, their realization of these benefits is curtailed by: (a) restrictions in rewrite scope, (b) susceptibility to semantic and syntactic errors, and (c) transformations via the plan space (i.e optimization on the nodes of the execution plan tree) rather than directly in query space (i.e. transforming the query structure itself).
+In this paper, we address these lacuna and substantively amplify the effectiveness of query rewriting.

-An alternative and extremely simple strategy would be to take advantage of the large body of recent literature on LLM-based Text-to-SQL translations (e.g.~\cite{BIRD, Spider, DB-GPT}).
-That is, first invoke an LLM to transform the original SQL to text, and then employ a Text-to-SQL tool to produce quality SQL.
-However, as discussed later in Section~\ref{sec:exp}, we found this approach to be highly prone to semantic errors and lacking execution benefits.
-This is perhaps to be expected given the focus of Text-to-SQL tools on query formulation, orthogonal to our objective of performance enhancement.
-Therefore, the SQL-to-SQL problem merits a fresh assessment from first principles.